marnixkoops/hyperscale/README.md

 ## 👋 Hello

-`hyperscale` solves the main challenge in real world recommender systems; querying recommendations fast at scale.
-It offers a simple Python API and leverages C++ under the hood.
+`hyperscale` solves the main challenge in recommender systems; querying items fast at scale.

 When the number of items is large, scoring and ranking all combinations is computationally expensive. `hyperscale` implements fast Approximate Nearest Neighbors (ANN) algorithms in high-dimensional space for vector similarity search and maximum inner-product search (recommendation).
-This method is computationally efficient and produces microsecond response-times across millions of items.
+This method is computationally efficient and able to produce microsecond response-times across millions of items.

-Furthermore, vector models are widely used in NLP, recommender systems, computer vision and other fields. `hyperscale` can be used in combination with any (embedding) vector-based model.
-For example, to quickly find the most similar embeddings learned by a Neural Network or to generate recommendations for users based on any type of Collaborative Filtering model such as Matrix Factorization.
+Moreover, vector models are also widely used in NLP, computer vision and other fields. `hyperscale` can be used in combination with any (embedding) vector-based model.
+For example, to quickly find the most similar embeddings learned by a Neural Network or to generate recommendations for users based on any type of Collaborative Filtering model like Matrix Factorization.

-Similar vector search can also be effectively applied to increase customer experience through personalization of content, product upsell, cross-sell and other use-cases.
+Vector search can also be effectively applied to increase customer experience through personalization of content, product upsell, cross-sell and other use-cases.

 ## ✨ Install